 What About Garam Masala?

 What further confuses the curry issue is another spice blend known as garam masala.
 Literally translated as “hot spice mixture,” garam masala also comes in many forms and is often unique to each individual cook.
 To cut through some of the confusion, a curry blend and a garam masala blend can both be added to a curry.

 As you can imagine, Indian cooking can seem daunting, especially when faced with a long list of exotic spices needed for making both a curry seasoning and a garam masala.
 It is for this reason that prepackaged blends have come into favor, although true purists will tell you that you will get the best, most aromatic blends by making your own.

 Making Your Own Curry Powder

 If you are interested in making your own curry powder or garam masala, here are a couple of recipes.
 Keep in mind that there are probably hundreds, if not thousands, of different recipes for these spice blends, so feel free to experiment.

 The traditional procedure for making a curry powder or garam masala is always the same.
-Put all the whole spices except in a dry skillet over medium low heat.
+Put all the whole spices except for any granulated spices in a dry skillet over medium low heat.
 Cook the spices for several minutes, stirring constantly, until the spices have darkened a shade or two and are very fragrant.
 Don’t turn up the heat; this must be done slowly, to toast the spices all the way through without burning the outsides.

 Pour the spices on a paper towel to cool.